Teaching Generosity with Kids

 1. Volunteer Together: Whether it's doing a special holiday service project together or simply practicing kindness towards friends, neighbors and the community, your family’s time volunteering together will be a well-spent lesson in generosity.
 These 10 Family Volunteer Tips will help your family get started.

 A new, innovative way families and community members are making a difference is through Thrivent Action Teams – volunteer teams led by Thrivent members that address unmet community needs.
-With seed money and promotional supplies provided by Thrivent Financial, the leading financial services company "connecting faith and finances for good," Thrivent Action Teams are an incredible way for Thrivent members to make an impact where they live, work and worship.
+With seed money and promotional supplies provided by Thrivent Financial, a leading financial services organization "connecting faith and finances for good," Thrivent Action Teams are an incredible way for Thrivent members to make an impact where they live, work and worship.
 Learn more.

 2. Give What You Get: For each gift your family members receive this holiday season (kids and parents included), make it a new tradition to give one gift back.
 Your “gift” can be anything, from volunteer time to a hug, a special card, a sweet treat … you name it!
 Valuing the importance of giving as much as getting can be a recurring mantra for your generous family.
 Check out “Four Simple Ways to Give” from Thrivent Financial, click here.